zammad/zammad/BREAKING_CHANGES.md

 ## 7.2

+### Knowledge Base search index: new `publication_state` field

+Issue #6142 adds a "Suggested searches" shortcut menu to the Knowledge Base search.
+A new `publication_state` field is now indexed for `KnowledgeBase::Answer::Translation`, reflecting the answer's current state (draft, internal, published, archived).

+To enable this field, a search index rebuild is required:

+`zammad run rake zammad:searchindex:rebuild`

+Without a rebuild, `publication_state:draft` queries return no results.

 ### Elasticsearch 7 no longer supported

 Elasticsearch 7 has reached end of life and is no longer supported.
 Zammad now